dcodemaxz/vikaru-baileys/README.md

 ## 🚀 Quick Example (Anti-duplicate messages)

+> [!TIP]
-A simple example of preventing duplicate executions due to `duplicate messages` from a WhatsApp message ID.
+> A simple example of preventing duplicate executions due to `duplicate messages` from a WhatsApp message ID.
 This code caches the first message ID and then automatically ignores messages with the same ID (second, etc.), preventing the bot from executing the command twice.
 The cache is automatically cleared after reaching 10 IDs to keep it lightweight.

 ```ts